Dialpad LogoDialpad Logo Icon

 Both outbound and inbound contact centers are today accessing synchronicity via the cloud.

-Cloud service providers like Dialpad are now offering AI-powered, very flexible contact center solutions with reduced operational costs and instant scalability that can be implemented in minutes.
+Cloud service providers like Dialpad are now offering Ai-powered, very flexible contact center solutions with reduced operational costs and instant scalability that can be implemented in minutes.

 What is a hosted contact center, exactly?